elicia-fontilus/azure-network-protocols/README.md

 ![image](https://github.com/elicia-fontilus/azure-network-protocols/assets/149262013/965d5560-69b0-4812-aadf-86a3cab3f20d)
 </p>
 <p>
-First you'll want to go to https://portal.azure.com Create 2 VM's one running Windows 10 and the other running on Ubuntu.
+First, you'll want to go to https://portal.azure.com Create 2 VM's one running Windows 10 and the other running on Ubuntu.
 Then get the public address of Windows 10 VM, which can be found in the virtual machine section.    </p>
 <br />